JunweiLiang/Object_Detection_Tracking/README.md

 </div>

 ## Dependencies
 The code is originally written for Tensorflow v1.10 with Python 2.7 but it works on v1.13.1, too.
 Note that I didn't change the code for v1.13.1 instead I just disable Tensorflow warnings and logging.
-I have also tested this on tf v1.14.0 (ResNext backbone will need >=1.14 for group convolution support).
+I have also tested this on tf v1.14.0 (ResNeXt backbone will need >=1.14 for group convolution support).

 Other dependencies: numpy; scipy; sklearn; cv2; matplotlib; pycocotools